rupenp/geocoder/README.md

 Twitter Location Profile Geocoder
 ======================
 Geoconding Twitter users' location profiles into coordinates.

-"stateName,cityName" or "stateAbbreviation,cityName"
+This geocoder can geocode in the form of "stateName,cityName" or "stateAbbreviation,cityName".

+This geocoding method is adopted in the research papers [1] [2].

 Usage
 ------